 Once upon a time, people actually had to remember those great products and great ideas they came across for acne care.
 Now if they can’t remember what they saw or heard or read, they just Google for it.
 But how you use Google can limit your choices in getting the right acne products.

-Dr. Betsy Sparrow, an assistant professor of psychology at Columbia University in New York City, recently documented the Google effect in a paper published in the prestigious academic journal Science.
+Dr. Betsy Sparrow, an assistant professor of psychology at Columbia University in New York City, documented the Google effect1 in a paper published in the prestigious academic journal Science.
 Dr. Sparrow and her collaborators found that test volunteers were more likely to remember information when they were warned that a file would be deleted than when they were told they could “hit save.”

 The research team also found that test volunteers were more likely to remember information when the data were unique but the file names were generic.
 For instance, if someone were to see a story about an inexpensive acne product that uses corundum crystals to get rid of brown spots after pimples healed that is made by Exposed Skin Care, they would be more likely to remember “corundum crystals for brown spots” than they would be to remember “Exposed Skin Care.”

 Since there isn’t any product called “Corundum Crystals for Brown Spots After Pimples Heal,” someone who reads the article and later wants to buy a product for his or her own acne skin care will use this string of words as a search term.
 If the right brand name does not show up in the first page of results, then chances are that the buyer will go with the first link to a product that “sounds right.”
 If the product mentioned in the article isn’t on the first page of Google results, it is almost as if the reader never saw the article, from the product maker’s perspective.